PGS62/VBA-CSV/README.md

 |seattlepets.csv|4.1|0.9|1|1.4|
 |**Total**|**238.6**|**70.4**|**71.6**|**142.8**|

-In summary, the speed comparisons show:
+In summary, the performance tests show:
 - `CSVRead` and `sdkn104` have very similar parse times.
 - `CSVRead` is generally (but not always) faster than ws_garcia.
 - For realistic structures of input files, such as those provided by Rdatasets, `CSVRead` is about twice as fast as `ws_garcia`.